officelifehq/docs/docs/documentation/communicate/worklogs.md

 OfficeLife provides a simple way of helping in this regard.

 Every day, OfficeLife lets employees record what they will do, or what they've done.
-It's called worklogs.
+We call this feature `work logs`.

 ## Anatomy of a worklog